Zren/zren.github.io/_posts/2019-02-19-building-plasmas-system-monitor-ctrlesc-by-itself.markdown

 Unfortunately, you'll need to compile the entire plasma-workspace repo just to edit it, so lets try editing the `plasma-workspace/systemmonitor/CMakeList.txt` to only build the `systemmonitor` binary.

-First add the minimum cmake, qt, and KDE Frameworks version definitions, wjich I've mentioned in other "build ___ by itself" blog posts.
+First add the minimum cmake, qt, and KDE Frameworks version definitions, which I've mentioned in other "build ___ by itself" blog posts.

 {% highlight cmake %}
 cmake_minimum_required(VERSION 3.0)